Skip links

 The processing of hides into leather is a fascinating procedure that requires the proper dovetailing of many chemical and mechanical operations.

-The tanner must know from the beginning the characteristics of the final product.
-All the processes work together in achieving a desired look and feel.
+The tanner must know the characteristics he desires in the final product.
+All processes work together to achieve the tanner’s desired look and feel.

 Tanning is a precise science, small changes in temperature, method, chemicals, time, etc., can produce adverse effects in the quality and/or look of the final article.
 Quality Control and constant monitoring of the processes is crucial.

-These many variables that the tanner has to content with opens up countless opportunities for him to tailor-make his product for specific end uses.
+The many variables that the tanner must contend with, open countless opportunities for him to tailor-make his product for specific end uses.

 This website uses cookies to improve your web experience.